SchnyderKay/M324/README.md

 **Kay:**

 Kay is responsible for adjusting the Docker Compose configuration according to the feedback.
-She also mentioned that if she completes his task early, he will assist Luca with his work.
+She also mentioned that if she completes her task early, she will assist Luca with her work.

 **Aryan:**